Unital operads, monoids, monads, and bar constructions

 We shall work throughout in a bicomplete symmetric monoidal category $(\sV,\otimes, \mI)$ such that $\otimes$ commutes with finite colimits.
 Since familiarity with certain standard categorical constructions is essential, we give a brief review of what we shall need.
 Mac\,Lane advertised that ``all concepts are Kan extensions''.
-We focus on left Kan extensions, and we view them pragmatically as tensor products of functors, which are themselves examples of coends.
+We focus on those left Kan extensions which are tensor products of functors, and those are examples of coends.
 Thus for us all concepts are coends or, more particularly, tensor products of functors.
-For our purposes here, it is helpful to be maximally explicit and minimally abstract since the details of the constructions will matter.
+It will be helpful to us to be maximally explicit and minimally abstract since the details of the constructions will matter.
 See \cite{Mac, Riehl} for more details of the categorical context.

 \begin{defn} Let $\GA$ be a category and let $H\colon \GA^{op}\times \GA \rtarr \sV$ be a functor.
 The {\em coend} $\int^{c\in \GA} H(c,c)$ is the coequalizer in $\sV$ displayed in the diagram

 where $a,b,c$ range over the objects of $\GA$, $f$ ranges over the morphisms of $\GA$, and where, on the component indexed by $f$,